erinnnelson/sei-p1/README.md

 # Unitled Card Matching Game

-## -an incredible use of the Deck of Cards API, by Erinn Nelson-
+## -an incredible use of the Deck of Cards API, by Erinn Nelson

 ### **[Surge Site](https://http://cardmatch.surge.sh/ "Card Matching Game")**